telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/diagram.md

 Defines the thickness or width of the shape connectors stroke.

+### shapeDefaults.connectorDefaults `Object`

+Defines default options for the shape connectors.

 ### shapeDefaults.connectorDefaults.width `Number` *(default: 8)*

 Defines the width of the shape connectors.